Griffin-Thomas/mean-reversion-stock-strategy/docs/IMPLEMENTATION.md

    - `VITE_FINNHUB_API_KEY=` (optional; leave blank to stay free)

 ## Limitations/notes
-- Free feeds are EOD; intraday moves won’t appear until the next bar.
+- Free feeds are EOD; intraday moves won't appear until the next bar.
 Yahoo may 429; Stooq is the primary free path when no Finnhub key.
 - Heatmap and movers reflect only the fetched subset, not the full S&P 500.
 - Backtests run on the same subset and cached history.
 - If data looks stale, clear IndexedDB (site data), restart proxy/dev server, and refresh.